Kellyville, Oklahoma – Small Town America

 Kellyville train wreck aftermath

 The collision, blamed on a misunderstanding of orders, was explained to have been due principally to the troop train running in two sections.
-No. 407, a passenger train, was en route from St. LouisMissouri to Fort SillOklahoma.
+No. 407, a passenger train, was en route from St. LouisMissouri, to Fort SillOklahoma.
 In the meantime, the first section of the empty troop train had left Kellyville; however, the second section was still behind it.
-When the first section moved by, John Rule, engineer of the passenger train, started, thinking the entire train had passed.
-Two miles outside of Kellyville, he met the second section to the troop train just past the Polecat Creek railroad bridge.
+When the first section was moved by, John Rule, an engineer on the passenger train, started thinking that the entire train had passed.
+Two miles outside of Kellyville, he met the second section of the troop train just past the Polecat Creek railroad bridge.

 Both trains were said to have been running at nearly top speed, and seeing the imminent impact, the crews of both engines jumped, saving their lives, although they sustained severe injuries.
 Upon colliding, the No. 407 passenger train’s mail car was driven up and over the entire length of the “Smoker” and “Jim Crow” cars, where most of the passengers were killed.
 Persons who saw the wreckage described the scene as one of awful horror.
-Mangled parts of the dead were seen everywhere, while the injured made their way crawling on hands and knees to the nearby creek.
+Mangled parts of the dead were seen everywhere while the injured made their way, crawling on hands and knees to the nearby creek.
 All of the cars at this time were made of wood; had they been steel, there probably would have been no fatalities.
-The conductor and the engineman were found to be responsible for the error.
-At this time, in the midst of World War I, it had become difficult to hire satisfactory men into these positions.
+The conductor and the engineer were found to be responsible for the error.
+During World War I, hiring satisfactory men for these positions had become difficult.

 Old Route 66 Diner in Kellyville, Oklahoma.

-One of the few remnants left of Route 66 in Kellyville is this old diner.
-Unfortunately, it is closed today, Kathy Weiser-Alexander.
+This old diner is one of the few remnants of Route 66 in Kellyville.
+It is closed today.
+Photo by Kathy Alexander.

-By 1919, the Kellyville boasted a refinery, a movie theater, a hotel, two restaurants, a feed mill, and telephone service.
-In 1926, Route 66 came through the community, providing a small boost to its economy.
+By 1919, Kellyville boasted a refinery, a movie theater, a hotel, two restaurants, a feed mill, and a telephone service.
+In 1926, Route 66 came through the community, providing a small economic boost.

 Unfortunately, like many other financial institutions, the bank failed in 1929, and residents were forced to bank in nearby Sapulpa.
 The next year, when the first federal census was taken, the town reported 548 residents, four cotton gins, and six oil/gas companies.
 Ten years later, the population had risen to 647.